mendicant-original/puzzlenode/README.markdown

 2. Clone the fork to your computer
 3. If you don't already have bundler installed, get it by running `gem install bundler`
 4. Run `bundle install` to install all of the project's dependencies
-5. Finally, run `rake setup` to create the required config files, create the database, and seed it with data.
+5. Run `rake setup` to create the required config files, create the database, and seed it with data.
 Be sure to follow the onscreen prompts to complete the setup process.
+6. You will need to set the environment variables 'SMTP_ADDRESS', 'SMTP_DOMAIN', 'SMTP_USERNAME', and 'SMTP_PASSWORD' or modify config/initializers/mail_settings.rb
+7. Generate and set the app secret token by running `rake secret` and copying the output into the PN_SECRET_TOKEN environment variable.
+8. Finally, to run in production or on staging, you will need to set the 'github_consumer_key' and 'github_consumer_secret' environment variables.

 To make things even easier, you can copy and paste this into your terminal once you've got the project cloned to your computer